+Section 2.
+Nominations.
+Nominations for President (if necessary) shall first be made by the incumbent President.
+Otherwise, the incumbent Vice President, in consultation with the other officers, shall recommend a slate of candidates for the following year’s Vice President, chairs of governing committees, Executive Committee, and COPAR.
+The Assembly may make other nominations at this time.

-’Section 3.
+Section 3.
 In the event that more than two candidates are nominated for a position and none receives a majority of the votes cast on the first ballot, balloting continues with the name of the candidate receiving the fewest votes being dropped from the ballot, after each vote.
 In the event that there is no one candidate with the fewest votes, balloting continues with all names included until such time as a candidate receives a majority of votes cast (in which case he or she is declared elected) or until a candidate receives the fewest votes (in which case his or her name is dropped from the ballot and the balloting continues).

+Section 4.
+Following the election of the officers, the chairs of the three governing committees, the Executive Committee, and COPAR, Assembly members shall each sign up for service on the Faculty Affairs and Academic Affairs committees.
+The three governing committees shall each have at least ten members and shall draw their members from the Executive Committee and from the rest of the Assembly membership.
+The Executive Committee and the Committee on Planning and Resources shall have balanced representation (two from each Area of Arts & Sciences and one from each school).

+As officers of the Executive Committee, the President, Vice President, and Secretary of the Assembly are ineligible to serve as chairs of the governing committees.

+Each member of the Assembly shall serve either on two of the governing committees, or on the Executive Committee and one of the governing committees.
+The President and Vice President serve on the Executive Committee and the Committee on Planning and Resources.

-ARTICLE IV
+ARTICLE V

 Executive Committee

 Section 1.
-In years when one or more elected NTEs are serving on the Assembly, the Executive Committee shall consist of eleven members, two each from the Areas of Arts & Sciences, one from each School, and the faculty representative to the Board of Visitors.
-At least one of these members must be an NTE.
-In years where there are no elected NTEs on the Assembly, The Executive Committee shall consist of twelve members: two each from the Areas of Arts & Sciences, one from each School, the faculty representative to the Board of Visitors, and the appointed NTE.
-It shall be chaired by the President of the Assembly.
-The Officers of the Assembly shall be members of the Executive Committee.
-Members shall serve one year terms and shall assume their duties on July 1.
+The Executive Committee shall consist of eleven voting members, two from each Area of Arts & Sciences, one from each school, and the faculty representative to the Board of Visitors.
+The officers of the Assembly are included in these eleven members.
+If an NTE representative is not among the voting members, one will be appointed as a non-voting member.
+The Provost shall serve as a non-voting administrative representative.

 Section 2.
-Except for the faculty representative to the Board of Visitors, the Executive Committee shall be nominated and elected by means of the procedures in Article II, Section 3.
+The Executive Committee shall be chaired by the President of the Assembly.
+Members shall serve one-year terms and shall assume their duties on July 1.

 Section 3.
+Except for the officers and the faculty representative to the Board of Visitors, the Executive Committee shall be nominated and elected by means of the procedures in IV.

-The Executive Committee. shall administer the affairs of the Assembly between its meetings, fix the hour and place of meetings, make recommendations to the Assembly, and shall perform such other duties as are specified in these bylaws.
+Section 4.
+The Executive Committee shall administer the affairs of the Assembly between its meetings, set the hour and agenda of meetings, make recommendations to the Assembly, and shall perform such other duties as are specified in these bylaws.
 The Committee shall be subject to the orders of the Assembly, and none of its acts shall conflict with action taken by the Assembly.

-Section 4.
-The Executive Committee shall be the Faculty Liaison Committee to the Board of Visitors, to the President, and to the Provost and shall provide representation on such other policy committees of the university as the Assembly shall approve.
+Section 5.
+The Executive Committee shall serve as a liaison to the Board of Visitors, to the President, and to the Provost and shall provide representation on such other policy committees of the university as the Assembly shall approve.